When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Background

 \subsubsection{Existing LLM Unlearning}

 Different from machine unlearning, LLM unlearning remains in an exploratory phase.
-There are three types of LLM unlearning schemes: retraining-based, offset-based and input-based.
-In the first manner, Yao \textit{et al.}~\cite{yao2024unlearning} used a gradient ascent algorithm to increase the model's loss on the target, causing the output to deviate from the original content.
+There are three approximate LLM unlearning schemes: retraining-based, offset-based and input-based.
+In the first manner, Yao \textit{et al.}~\cite{yao2024unlearning} used a gradient ascent algorithm to increase the LLM's loss on the target, causing the output to deviate from the original content.
 Similarly, Eldan \textit{et al.}~\cite{Eldan2023harry} re-labeled the forgotten data as non-sensitive responses, thereby minimizing their likelihoods.
 These unlearning schemes require accessing and manipulating LLMs and cannot be applied to closed-source LLMs.
 In the second manner, Huang \textit{et al.}~\cite{huang2024offset} employed logit shifting with two small-scale models to modify the LLM's output.
 When given a forgotten sample, the shift prevents the LLM from generating sensitive information.
 However, this scheme relies on the performance of small models and requires precise logit shifting calculations.
 Input-based unlearning is popular, Pawelczyk \textit{et al.}~\cite{pawelczykcontext} leveraged the contextual capabilities of LLMs to implement an in-context unlearning method.
 They guided the model's behavior by constructing counterfactual instances of the target data.
 However, this scheme increases the risk of privacy leaks, as it requires storing sensitive instances.
-Further, the LLM can not understand the counterfactual instances in most cases, hindering in-context unlearning.
+Notably, the latter two unlearning schemes fall under behavioral unlearning, as they constrain the output of target knowledge without altering the LLM's parameters.